mcdope/wrpdistributor/README.md

 ### What the heck is this? ###

-WrpDistributor is a small application to allow https://github.com/tenox7/wrp to be used by multiple clients via `AmiFox`, or any application implementing it (looking at you, Atari crowd 👏)
+WrpDistributor is a small application to allow https://github.com/alb42/wrp to be used by multiple clients via a client application like [AmiFox](https://blog.alb42.de/2023/02/12/browsing-the-web-amifox/).

 ### License ###